jetbridge/cdk-nextjs/README.md

 ## Breaking changes

-- v2.0.0: SST wrapper changed, lambda/assets/distribution defaults now are in the `defaults` prop.
+- v2.0.0: SST wrapper changed, lambda/assets/distribution defaults now are in the `defaults` prop, refactored distribution settings into the new NextjsDistribution construct.

 ## To-do